SteveJustin1963/tec-FORTH/README.md

 * Install ROM Emulator, https://github.com/SteveJustin1963/tec-ROM-EM-BG, for easy code loading. (https://github.com/SteveJustin1963/tec-BOOT not ready)
 * Load Forth, https://github.com/jhlagado/firth

 "Firth is designed to run using a Motorola 6850 ACIA serial chip mapped to ports $80 and $81 (or 0x80 and 0x81) as per the hardware arrangement designed by Grant Searle."
+(Hardy 2020)

 # Test